mlmoleman/EPA133a-G07-A3/README.md

 The collapse chances for bridge conditions can be set as model parameters.

 Key KPI's that are used include:
-- Average driving time [km/hour]: the average time it takes for a vehicle to travel to its destination, controlled for the distance.
+- Average driving time [min]: the average time it takes for a vehicle to travel to its destination.
-- Average waiting time [min]: the average time that vehicles are waiting at bridges.
+- Average delay time [min]: the average time that vehicles are delayed.
+- Average speed [km]: the average speed for a vehicle to travel to its destination.
 - Bride breakdowns [dmnl] : the amount of bridges of each condition that break down during a simulation.

 ### Technologies used